Toby Harris, Baron Harris of Haringey: Professional career

 After Cambridge, Harris joined the Economics Division of the Bank of England, where he specialised in public sector finance.
 He also spent a period as Assistant to Christopher Dow, the eminent applied economist, who was then Executive Director of the Bank.

-His next job was as Deputy Director of the Electricity Consumers’ Council, where he led the pricing policy and social policy sides of the Council's work.
+His next job was as Deputy Director of the Electricity Consumers' Council, where he led the pricing policy and social policy sides of the Council's work.
 He was Deputy Chair of the National Fuel Policy Forum and a member of the Council of Management of Neighbourhood Energy Action.

 Harris then became Director of the Association of Community Health Councils for England and Wales, which was then the national statutory body representing the interests of the users of the National Health Service, from 1987 to 1998.
-He was a member of the Executive Committee of the Patients’ Association and served on various Department of Health bodies, including Openness in the NHS Steering Group, the Mental Health Task Force Group, the NHS Charter Advisors Group, and the Committee on the Medical Effects of Air Pollution.
+He was a member of the Executive Committee of the Patients' Association and served on various Department of Health bodies, including Openness in the NHS Steering Group, the Mental Health Task Force Group, the NHS Charter Advisors Group, and the Committee on the Medical Effects of Air Pollution.

-In 1998, Harris established Toby Harris Associates that provided strategic advice to a wide range of public and private sector organisations.
+In 1998, Harris established Toby Harris Associates, which provided strategic advice to a wide range of public and private sector organisations.
 At various times, these included Unisys, Lockheed Martin, Microsoft, Airwave Solutions, Sunrise Radio, the National Grid and Humana Europe.

 He was also for a number of years a Senior Advisor to KPMG, and a Senior Associate of the King's Fund, as well as being a Special Advisor to the Board of Transport for London.

 He acts as UK Coordinator for the Electric Infrastructure Security Council that brings together the energy industry, lifeline infrastructure providers, central and local government, the voluntary sector and academia to help mitigate the risks of and consequences of a major wide-area and long-duration failure of electricity supplies.